dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmHideSPSWithStatusFromMWL:

     :ref:`Hide SPS with Status(s) <dcmHideSPSWithStatusFromMWL>`",string,"Scheduled Procedure Step Status codes of MWL items which shall not be returned by the MWL SCP.
 May be overwritten by configured values for particular Archive Network AEs.
-Enumerated values: SCHEDULED, ARRIVED, READY, STARTED, DEPARTED, CANCELLED, DISCONTINUED or COMPLETED.
+Enumerated values: SCHEDULED, ARRIVED, READY, STARTED, DEPARTED, CANCELED, DISCONTINUED or COMPLETED.

     (dcmHideSPSWithStatusFromMWL)"
     "